davidenunes/vehicle-routing-viz/README.md

 ## Visualisation Web API commands
 **Dummy Server Check** : `http://localhost:6969/api` - dummy method that returns `OK` if the web browser is able to send a request to the visualisation server.

+**Set Map Center** : `http://localhost:6969/api/set/mapcenter/:lat/:lng` - sets the map center to a given latitude and longitude.
+As an example `http://localhost:6969/api/set/mapcenter/1/1` sets the map center to the coordinates `(1,1)`

+**Add Marker** : `http://localhost:6969/api/add/marker/:id/:color/:lat/:lng/:title` - adds a generic marker to the map:
+* :id - is the id of the marker
+* :color - is the color for the marker (for example #FE7569)
+* :lat - the latitude of the marker
+* :lng - the longitude of the marker
+* :title - a title or name for the marker

+**Add Worker** : `http://localhost:6969/api/add/worker/:id/:lat/:lng/:name` - adds a worker / vehicle marker to the map:
+* :id - is the id of the worker
+* :lat - worker latitude
+* :lng - worker longitude
+* :name - a textual name for the worker

 # Licence
 Vehicle Routing Visualisation